Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Surveys And Testing

-The next step in the process is all about the physical examinations of the site.
-Professionals will get the soil tested to finalise the site assessment and draw possible limitations, like the slope of the land, drainage, access to services, etc.
+The next step in the process is physical examinations of the site.
+Professionals will test the site assessment and draw possible limitations, such as the slope of the land, drainage, access to services, etc.

 Preliminary Contract And Signing

 The company will organise the preliminary contract when you are satisfied with the assessment results and are happy to proceed.
-At this point, you’ll find a detailed overview of the house plan and itemised costs with the upgrades and changes that have been decided upon, including the land cost.
+At this point, you’ll find a detailed overview of the house’s planned costs, including the upgrades and changes that have been decided upon and the land cost.

 Adding The Finishing Touches

-After signing the preliminary contract and depending on the size of the building company, homeowners visit specialised design and selection studios to pick up the finishing touches.
-With the proper assistance from professional design consultants, you can select the colours, finishes, and fixtures and customise them as required.
+After signing the preliminary contract, and depending on the size of the building company, homeowners use specialist design and selection studios to add the finishing touches.
+With the proper assistance from professional design consultants, you can select the colours and finishes and customise them as required.

 Electrical consultants meet with homeowners to discuss the lighting options, electrical layout, etc. If you plan to employ solar power for certain sections of the house, now is the time to discuss it.